Avarise/sigil-rpg/docs/character/cunning.md

     Requirements: Cunning IV

-    SNEAK ATTACK I – IV:
-    When you hit a target with an attack that has advantage, or your ally is withing 5 meters from this target, target suffers additional
-    2d6 / 4d6 / 6d6 / 8d6 damage of the same type as triggering attack.
-    This effect may occur once per round.
-    Requirements: Cunning I / Cunning II / Cunning III / Cunning IV

     SURVIVALIST:
     Whenever you finish a short or a long rest, gain temporary HP equal to half your level (minimum 1) + your survival skill modifier.
     When surprised, gain +10 bonus to initiative for the following encounter.
     Requirements: Cunning I

-    TECH-CASTING I – IV:
-    Learn up to proficiency modifier of Tech-sourced powers.
-You can learn powers of a tier equal to level of this ability.
-    Become Intellect caster, with power DC of 8 + Intellect modifier + proficiency modifier.

-    Tier I: Unlock Tier I powers, +1 to Engineering Skill Tier II: Unlock Tier II powers, +2 to Engineering Skill Tier III: Unlock Tier III powers, +3 to Engineering Skill Tier IV: Unlock Tier IV powers, +4 to Engineering Skill
-    Requirements: Cunning I / Cunning II / Cunning III / Cunning IV

     TRAPPER:
     You can create traps at double speed.
 Traps created or traps manually